KTH/devops-course/grading-criteria.md

 To pass, you must have 2 yes.

 ## Executable Tutorials

 The concept: you create an executable tutorial about a specific technology related to Devops.
-You deliver your tutorial on an appropriate platform, such as [Katacoda](https://www.katacoda.com/), [mybinder.org](https://mybinder.org/) or similar.
+You deliver your tutorial on a platform supporting execution, such as [Katacoda](https://www.katacoda.com/), [mybinder.org](https://mybinder.org/) or equivalent.

-An executable tutorial is not a youtube video.

 |                                             | Yes | No |